StephenSwat/Compiler-Construction-Starter-Kit/README.md

 ### Configuration

 After installing, fill in the file `test/test.sh` with the details of your compiler.
-Enter the name of your compiler and any flags you want to give it.
-Then enter the reference compiler, any flags for that, the assembler and the virtual machine.
+Enter the name of your compiler, the reference compiler, the assembler and the virtual machine.

 If you enable the `CHECK_OUTPUT` flag, the test suite will also compare the output of your code after insertion into the virtual machine to the output of